jim-easterbrook/pywws/doc_src/essentials/dependencies.rst

   pip install pyusb==1.0.0b1

-If you can't install version 1 of PyUSB then version 0.4 can be used, provided you install version 0.1 of libusb.
+If you have problems with version 1 of PyUSB then version 0.4 can be used, provided you install version 0.1 of libusb.
+Your system package manager should have both libraries.
 As a last resort you can use hidapi -- see the Mac OS X instructions above.

 Running as a daemon